What You Need to Know

 Marriage Licence Fee

-The cost of a marriage licence is $100 (HST does not apply).
+The cost of a marriage licence is $100 (HST included).

 We accept cash, debit, or cheque made payable to “Township of Drummond/North Elmsley.”